 Individuals in any of the Armed Forces may experience these stressors, but the Navy has additional difficulties to contend with.
 Many military members can bring their spouses and families with them when they deploy.
 This has shown to reduce instances of illicit substance abuse.
 This is true among Navy members as well, but even when stationed with their family, loved ones can’t come with them on ship deployments.

 This partially explains why the rate of illicit drug use in the military — even with a zero-tolerance policy — remains around 12 percent.
 Additionally, nearly 70 percent of Navy personnel feel that military culture is supportive of drinking.
 The branch also has the second-highest rate in the Armed Forces of heavy, binge, hazardous and disordered drinking.

 Someone who joins the military never really leaves it behind.
-Members of the Navy typically walk away with invaluable skills and life lessons.
+Members of the Navy typically walk away with incomparable physical fitness, invaluable skills and life lessons.
 Unfortunately, problems of addiction also come with them.
 While common co-occurring disorders can result in veterans dealing with substance abuse and mental health issues concurrently, this isn’t always how it works out.

 For instance, a sailor could go their entire military career without developing a mental health condition.
 If they suffer a physical injury and end up hooked on pain pills, though, they will end up fighting many of the same battles as their fellow service members dealing with co-occurring disorders.
-This type of addiction lasts long after discharge.
+This type of substance abuse lasts long after discharge.